Florence, Italy

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Florence is to search online for rental listings.
 Websites such as Airbnb, HomeAway, and Booking.com offer a variety of rental options in the city.
 Additionally, there are many local real estate agencies that specialize in renting out apartments and houses in Florence.
 You can also look for postings on local classifieds websites such as Craigslist or Kijiji.
-Finally, you can also ask around in the local community for recommendations on rental properties," said one expat in Florence.
+Finally, you can also ask around in the local community for recommendations on rental properties," remarked one expat living in Florence, Italy.

 What is a typical expat home or apartment like in Florence?